kennylee15/blog/about.md

 <div class="separator">♦</div>

-### The Certain Uncertainty
+### Numerical Thoughts

-The Certain Uncertainty is my little space to share my passion for distilling public data into useful insights in a way that is beautifully understandable.
-I am glad to have my own medium for writing about things that excite me.
-You will find stories about data, Python, R, JavaScript, and some economic contemplations.
+The world is immeasurably unpredictable.
+I'd lke to share anything related to data and tools (Julia, Python and R) that might help us measure this world better.